 Purchase a self-guided ticket at Prague Castle on the day of your visit.
 Arrive early to avoid the queues.
 Tickets cost 350czk for all areas, 250czk for the most significant.

-Classical concerts present another popular way for visitors to experience the grandeur of Prague Castle:
+Classical concerts offer another popular way to experience the grandeur of Prague Castle:

 Lunchtime concerts are held daily at Lobkowicz Palace.